prometheus/docs/content/docs/instrumenting/writing_exporters.md

 [StatsD](https://github.com/prometheus/statsd_exporter) exporters also
 requiring configuration to extract labels.

-Providing a configuration that produces some output automatically and a selection of example configurations for transformation, if required, is advised.
+Ensuring the exporter works out of the box without configuration, and providing a selection of example configurations for transformation if required, is advised.

+YAML is the standard Prometheus configuration format, all configuration should use YAML by default.

 Here are some guidelines for writing or adapting custom exporters.

-YAML is the standard Prometheus configuration format, all configuration should use YAML by default.

 ## Metrics